 The average lifespan for a dog is between 10-13 years.
 The larger the dog, the shorter the lifespan.
 The Doxie’s average lifespan in 12-14 years.
 Daily exercise and keeping your pet’s weight in check will help ensure your pet has a long, healthy life.

-They Have Few Medical Issues
+The Doxle has Few Medical Issues

 Although Doxles tend to be healthy dogs, they can have issues with their spines.
 Because they often inherit the long body of the dachshund, their spine tends to be weak due to the lack of support of the vertebra.
 Take special care to prevent your dog from jumping onto a high area and how you pick the dog up.